-Dubrovnik is probably the most famous city in the country, and it is on everyone’s bucket list as one of the one of the best cities in Croatia.
+Dubrovnik is probably the most famous city in the country.
+Undoubtedly, it is on everyone’s bucket list as one of the one of the best cities in Croatia.
 If it’s not on yours, I’ll give you a few good reasons to put it there.

-For one thing, Dubrovnik became famous worldwide after some episodes of the Game of Thrones was filmed there.
-Places that were featured in the series include St. Dominic Street, St. Lawrence Fortress, the Pile Gate, the city walls and a few others.
+For one thing, Dubrovnik became famous worldwide after some episodes of the Game of Thrones were filmed there.
+Places featured in the series include St. Dominic Street, St. Lawrence Fortress, the Pile Gate, and the city walls.

 Dubrovnik also has one of the most beautiful old towns you’ll see anywhere.
 The main pedestrian promenade Stradun, deep inside the city walls, is lined with various landmarks and the occasional fancy restaurant.